praveen-bhosle/iris_Ruby_on_Rails_mirror/week_4/authorization-2.md

     end
     ```
     * Update the `form_params` method to permit the `public` attribute.
 This is left as an exercise to you.
     * Update `views/forms/_form.html.erb` to include a checkbox for the `public` attribute.
-This is left as an exercise to you.
+This is left as an exercise
+      to you.
-5. Finally, go back to the `ability.rb` file and rules for the following cases:
+5. Finally, go back to the `ability.rb` file and implement rules for the following cases:
     * If a form is public, anyone can create a response to it.
     * If a form is not public, only signed-in users can create a response to it.
     * Only the owner of a form can view the responses to forms created by them.